zrzhao/zrzhao.github.io/_posts/2020-6-6-webscraping.md

 # Click to a project page

 Select the first project name, right click to `inspect`, and observe the html codes.
 The five project links in this webpage were defined with a class name `projectName`.
-With `driver.find_elements_by_class_name()`, I got a list of length five.
+With `find_elements_by_class_name`, I got a list of length five.

 I simulate a click with the first project link, switch to the new tab that is just opened, and check its url address.